Patrick Byrne, Piano Lessons

 These family “concerts” count as that day’s practice session.
 They will also become an important part of your child’s development as a piano player and, perhaps, become a cherished family tradition.

-Important Audience Guideline:
+Important Parent and Family Guideline:

 Be Extremely Encouraging!

 If something concerns you about a student’s playing, please contact me about your concern.
 Do not critique your child.

 A piano student’s lack of practice the previous week is never an acceptable reason for canceling a piano lesson.

 If a piano student has not practiced adequately during the previous week, their piano lesson will merely be a guided practice session with me.

 Consistent lack of practice is a strong indication that a piano student should stop taking piano lessons.

 It is understood that a student may have to miss an occasional piano lesson due to vacations, family emergencies or illness.
 For all planned absences due to vacations, please notify Mr. Byrne by email 30 days in advance.
 There is no charge for planned missed lessons if notice is given in advance.